 June on the Hook – Day 15 – Recreation Day in False Creek, Vancouver

 I took leave from Simon in time enough to get to the Granville Island Public Market.
 I wanted to get some provisions as I was running low on fresh food and was planning on leaving the next day.
 I had decided I’d had enough of the False Creek anchor show and the urban lifestyle of Vancouver was reminding me too much of Seattle.
-Simon had mentioned there was a grocer a few blocks inland that might offer quality goods for a more competitive price but I found the market suited me fine.
-The produce was fresh, picking up some carrots, broccoli, bell peppers, grapes and the like, all satisfactorily in my budget.
-I also picked up some cod-fish for the evenings supper.
-The Granville Public Market is like the Pike’s Place of Vancouver and provides a large number of shops selling a variety of foods and artisan wares, as well as a variety of wares and artisan foods.
-It’s nice to be able to kayak to the store and they have temporary moorage for shoppers.
+Simon had mentioned there was a grocer a few blocks inland that might offer quality goods for a more competitive price, but I found the market suited me fine.
+The produce was fresh, so I picked up some carrots, broccoli, bell peppers, grapes and the like, all satisfactorily in my budget.
+I also picked up some cod-fish for the evening’s supper.
+The Granville Public Market is the Pike’s Place of Vancouver and provides a large number of shops selling a variety of foods and artisan wares, as well as a variety of wares and artisan foods.
+It’s nice to be able to kayak to the store, and they have temporary moorage for shoppers.
 Still, I locked my tender up while I was there as I have limited trust for leaving gear unattended in Vancouver.

 A New Anchoring Technique.
 Using the chain of my stern anchor for added outboard security in the city.

 Bicycle Locks Doing Double Duty for Tender Security.